Surprising unusual Catalan Barcelona traditions

 Here the various spots where to enjoy the dancing eggs:

-As part of the Corpus Christi festivities, the lobby, the staircase and the gothic gallery of the city hall will host the exhibition of the Seguici Popular de la Ciutat from Thursday, June 31st to Saturday, June 02nd from 10:00 to 20:00.
+As part of the Corpus Christi festivities, the lobby, the staircase and the gothic gallery of the city hall will host the exhibition of the Seguici Popular de la Ciutat.
+It’ll take place from Thursday 20 to Saturday 22 from 10:00 AM to 08.00 PM to Sunday 23 June from 10:00 AM to 02.00 AM.

 Access to the exhibition